MalaganMan/Panels/JaniKasurinen/Fantom-S - SonicCell  - Patch Converter/README.txt

 - 2026 July 18th 22:14 A Clock: Now it actually works with proper checksums.
 - 2026 July 19th: Arpeggio has no more double Commons in Fantom and MC-909 sysex.
 - 2026 July 21st: Scale Tune and part of System Common added.
 - 2026 July 23th: Master Tuning added.
 Scale Tune tab reshaped and color coded.
+"Rotate Key" - function added to play with and for myself to learn usage of timers.